VOLTTRON/volttron/docs/source/install.rst

 You may use the following command to work with the latest code from the develop branch.
 It must be run within the VOLLTRON source directory.
+More discussion on the repository structure can be found at :ref:`Repository Structure <Repository-Structure>`.

 .. code-block:: bash